 - California continues to lead the U.S. in clean technology patent registrations.
-California registered 5,119 clean technology patents in 2016-more than 20 percent of total U.S. patent registrations, which totaled 23,958 across all states. - California earned top rankings in every clean tech patent category in 2016, with 1,060 patents for green materials (just less than the next three states combined), 645 related to efficiency (more than the next five states combined), 616 in the transportation sector (more than the next two states combined), and 493 for solar energy (more than the top 10 states combined). - Across the nation, investment in clean technology companies continued to shrink in 2016.
+California registered 5,119 clean technology patents in 2016-more than 20 percent of total U.S. patent registrations, which totaled 23,958 across all states. - California earned top rankings in every clean tech patent category in 2016, with 1,060 patents for green materials, 645 related to efficiency, 616 in the transportation sector, and 493 for solar energy. - Across the nation, investment in clean technology companies continued to shrink in 2016.
 Total US investment in clean tech companies was \$2.5 billion, down 7.4 percent from 2015. - In California, total investment in clean technology grew by 12 percent compared to 2015, totaling \$1.7 billion, representing more than two-thirds of total U.S. investment in clean tech.